Part 3: The Cloud and NG9-1-1

 Further, the ESIND document states that, “ESInets can be built on privately owned and managed facilities that are dedicated to public safety, or they can be built on existing IP infrastructure that is also utilized for non-emergency services traffic provided that proper bandwidth is available and QoS and security mechanisms are implemented such that NG9-1-1 call processing is not hindered.”

 The cloud-based model for NG9-1-1 enables a whole new level of interoperability.
-New “call” types are supported and a world of new data that will help to write my essay in incident resolution is made available to public safety.
+New “call” types are supported and a world of new data that will help in incident resolution is made available to public safety.
 Next week we’ll look at the key considerations for public safety organizations.
 Read part 4 here.